strongloop/loopback4-example-family-tree/README.md

 }
 ```

 The links essentially say that when `GET {base URL}/people/{id}` returns a `Person` object, you can make a follow up call to get the mother or the father.
 The follow up call will be the operation that has the `operationId`: "getPerson".
 That operation is coincidentally also `GET {base URL}/people/{id}`.
 The `id` of the mother, which will be used in the `/people/{id}` path [parameter](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#parameterObject), is the `motherId` of the returned `Person` object.
-Using this knowledge, OASGraph is able to chain together multiple REST calls to get the mother or father of any person.
+Using this knowledge, OpenAPI-to-GraphQL is able to chain together multiple REST calls to get the mother or father of any person.

 Another feature to note is that links are attached to GraphQL object types which means that any operation returning a `Person` (or a list of `Person`s) will also be able to query for the mother and the father, even if the links are defined elsewhere.